evbambly/reEmail/README.md

 All of the pictures are from public urls from google images.

+Best experience on web.
+Also, we might be hiding in the Spam

 Tech Stack: React Firebase - Functions, Firestore, Hosting SendGrid - email provider Google Places API